Aretha Aoki and Ryan MacDonald

 Performed by Aretha Aoki, Shaina Cantino and Alice MacDonald

 Wind in the Pines is an hour-long interdisciplinary dance piece that can be performed in both theater and gallery spaces.

 Wind in the Pines weaves memoir, video, sound and dancing to create an immersive excavation of a mysterious family past.
 Centering around Aretha Aoki’s Japanese family history during World War II, Wind in the Pines attempts to make the past feel present, despite language barriers, geographical and cultural distances, and the imperfection of memory.
 Multiple mediums, references and images create a space where history, fiction, imagination and embodiment can co-exist.
 Live and animated video projection references and embellishes the setting in the classic Noh play Matsukaze: a wintry beach, a forest of pine trees, a full moon.
 Two “sisters” dance almost entirely in mirrored unison in unwavering, almost telepathic, connection.
 A third dancer roams the edges, acting partly as stagehand and partly as agitator.

-Wind in the Pines will premiere at Bowdoin College in Brunswick, ME on March 29, 2019.
+Wind in the Pines showing at Bowdoin College in Brunswick, ME on March 29, 2019.